 Offering fast and easy setup, the spring valves make this model fast and easy to inflate or deflate.

-This kayak also comes with a repair kit, carry bag, and a fish ruler.
+This also comes with a repair kit, carry bag, and a fish ruler.

 This model comes pre-assembled, so all you need to do is inflate it and you’re ready to hit the water.

-The kayak also comes with self-bailing port caps, which will come in handy if you’re fishing on a fast-moving river or in the ocean.
+They also come with self-bailing port caps, which will come in handy if you’re on a fast-moving river or in the ocean.
 When the water comes up and over the boat, these holes work to drain the water out quickly and efficiently.

-• Weighing just forty-one pounds, this lightweight kayak is easy to transport.
+• Weighing just forty-one pounds, this lightweight unit is easy to transport.

-• Highly portable, this inflatable kayak can be deflated or inflated in just ten minutes.
+• Highly portable, this inflatable craft can be deflated or inflated in just ten minutes.

 • The seat features inflatable lumbar support for improved comfort.